IanGrenville/LaserHarp/index.md

 ### Software

 For the software I used Circuitpython running on the Raspberry Pi Pico.
-I choose this platform due to the large amount of libraries and wide variety of software support for the goals I had.
+I chose this platform due to the large amount of libraries and wide variety of software support for the goals I had.
 Additionally, it provided an IDE and core library similar to the Arduino platform we had already used in class.
 Some of the most useful libraries were the distance sensor library, the adafruit_midi library, and the uLab library(which implements a subset of the popular scientific computing package Numpy).
 However, I found the abilities of the available libraries lacking in many ways and I believe the overhead of the Circuitpython environment contributed quite a bit to the latency compared to if I had written the project purely in something like C or C++.

 - [Circuitpython](https://circuitpython.org/)
 - [adafruit_hcsr04](https://circuitpython.readthedocs.io/projects/hcsr04/en/0.4.4/)